-This plan has been developed based on the available guidance as well as assessment of our current ability to provide safe in person educational services.
-However, as our ability to implement this plan is directly dependent on unpredictable factors we will continuously monitor the ability of our programs to remain in compliance with the reopening plan and all regulatory requirements that would ensure health and safety of students and staff.
-A guidance has been developed to be communicated with staff that will allow a seamless transition between the hybrid learning model and the full remote Learning model, in the event BCCS determines that continuation of in person services in a safe manner is not possible.
-Guidance for transition to provision of remote services will be communicated with staff in advance of start of in person services and upon any future intermittent or extended school closure through a variety of means of communication such as training, email and posting on the agency's employee website (Connect).
+This plan has been developed based on the available guidance, as well as assessment of our current ability to provide safe, in person educational services.
+However, as our ability to implement this plan is directly dependent on unpredictable factors, we will continuously monitor the ability of our programs to remain in compliance with the reopening plan and all regulatory requirements that would ensure health and safety of students and staff.
+A guidance has been developed to be communicated with staff that will allow a seamless transition between the hybrid learning model and the full remote learning model, in the event BCCS determines that continuation of in person services in a safe manner is not possible.
+Guidance for the transition to in-person, hybrid or full remote services will be communicated with staff in advance of the start of in person services and upon any future intermittent or extended school closure.
+Communication will occur through a variety of means, such as training, email and posting on the agency's employee website (Connect).
 In addition, Parent and school districts will be informed if such circumstances arise.

-BILINGUAL EDUCATION AND WORLD LANGUAGES
+BILINGUAL EDUCATION AND WORLD LANGUAGES Not applicable

-Not applicable